Report: Watt to have surgery this week for torn pec

 Watt expressed his frustration on Twitter on Sunday night after sustaining his third season-ending injury in four years.
 "This game can be beautiful and it can also be brutal," he wrote.
 "Absolutely gutted that I won't be able to finish the season with my guys and give the fans what they deserve.
 I truly love this game and can't stand letting you guys down.
 Thank you for all of the thoughts & well-wishes."

 Watt recorded three solo tackles and a batted pass in Houston's 27-24 victory over the Raiders.
-He finishes his ninth NFL season with 24 tackles, 20 quarterback hits, and four sacks, leaving him four shies of 100 sacks for his career.
+He finishes his ninth NFL season with 24 tackles, 20 quarterback hits and four sacks, leaving him four shy of 100 sacks for his career.

 Also Read: Texans DE Watt out for season with reported torn pec